kuleshov/tensor-factorization/README.md

 Tensor Factorization via Matrix Factorization
 =============================================

-Tensor factorization is a key subroutine in recent algorithms for learning latent variable models using a technique called the method of moments.
+Tensor factorization is a key subroutine in several recent algorithms for learning latent variable models using the method of moments.
-This technique is applicable to a broad class of models, such as:
+This general technique is applicable to a broad class of models, such as:

 * Mixtures of Gaussians